-Abstract submission has now closed.
-Thank you for submitting your abstract.
-Keep an eye on this page for updates coming soon.
+Abstract submission is now closed.
+Thank you for your submissions!

 - The internet abstract submission system works best with Chrome: 16 or higher, Internet Explorer 8.0 or higher and Mozilla Firefox 5.0 or higher.